JasonEngbrecht/virtual_client/DOCUMENTATION_STANDARDS.md

 - Under 200 lines
 - Clear on what NOT to do

+### PROJECT_ROADMAP.md
+**Update when:**
+- Completing a phase or major milestone
+- Changing project timeline or scope
+- Adding new phases or features
+- Updating progress percentages

+**Keep it:**
+- Strategic and high-level
+- Focused on the big picture
+- Clear about dependencies
+- Updated with actual vs estimated times

 ### PATTERNS.md
 **Update when:**
 - Establishing a new pattern used across multiple files
 - Discovering a better way to implement something
 - Adding a new service/route/model pattern

+**Keep it:**
+- Organized by category (use table of contents)
+- Code-focused with examples
+- Under 1000 lines
+- Practical and actionable

 **Don't include:**
 - One-off implementations
 - Phase-specific details
 - Historical decisions

+### DATA_MODELS.md (in docs/architecture/)
+**Update when:**
+- Adding new models to the system
+- Changing model fields or relationships
+- Moving models from planned to implemented
+- Adding validation rules or constraints

+**Keep it:**
+- Complete reference for all models
+- Clear about implemented vs planned
+- Showing relationships and constraints
+- Including example JSON representations

+### .claude-context.md
+**Update when:**
+- Moving to a new phase or part
+- Key files or patterns change
+- Current task focus shifts

+**Keep it:**
+- Ultra-concise (under 50 lines)
+- Focused on immediate task
+- With critical patterns only
+- Updated with current file references

+### ENVIRONMENT.md
+**Update when:**
+- Development tools change
+- New dependencies added
+- Testing strategy evolves
+- Common commands change

+**Keep it:**
+- Practical and command-focused
+- Windows-specific where relevant
+- With troubleshooting tips
+- Under 300 lines

+### COMPLETE_CHAT_PROMPT.md
+**Update when:**
+- Documentation workflow changes
+- New documentation files added
+- Checklist items need revision

+**Keep it:**
+- As a checklist format
+- Action-oriented
+- With clear examples
+- Under 150 lines

 ### README.md
 **Update when:**